Rust Craft Greeting Card Company: Sale and closure

 The company remained in Dedham until 1980 when it was purchased by Ziff Davis the year before for $89 million, who also owned Norcross Greeting Card Company.
 The printing assets were secondary to Ziff Davis, which mainly wanted Rust Craft for its six small-market television stations.
-Rust Craft's manufacturing was moved to West Chester, Pennsylvania where Norcross already have a facility.
-Windsor Communications soon purchased Rust Craft and Norcross when Ziff Davis spun them off, while retaining Rust Craft Broadcasting.
+Rust Craft's manufacturing was moved to Norcross's existing facility in West Chester, Pennsylvania.
+Windsor Communications soon purchased Rust Craft and Norcross when Ziff Davis spun them off while retaining the broadcasting arm.
 Windsor spent $10 million in 1981 to close the Dedham plant, incentivize employees to stay on, and to move operations.

-They struggled with heavy competition, and with only 6–7% of market share, eventually went bankrupt.
-American Greetings Corporation purchased what was left of the two companies.
+With the consolidation of the card industry around Rust Craft's original hometown rival, Hallmark Cards, along with American Greetings, the greeting card operation soon went bankrupt, as the combined Norcross-Rust Craft operation only held 6–7% market share.
+American Greetings then purchased the merged Norcross-Rust Craft assets out of the bankruptcy.
 At the time it went out of business in 1982, it had a Canadian affiliate, Rust Craft Ltd.

 A collection of archived Rust Craft and Norcross cards, along with other archival materials dating back to pre-Declaration times in the mid-18th century, was donated to the Smithsonian Institution after the company went out of business.

+The company's former Dedham headquarters, located near Massachusetts Route 128, would find new purpose, as it would be subdivided, and today the former factory is home to several commercial and industrial businesses taking advantage of fast access to what is also I-95, along with an American Red Cross blood donation facility.